News

 Jazz & Justice Suite: A Declaration in Seven Movements

-von der Mehden Recital Hall, University of Connecticut
+Premiered in April 2026 at von der Mehden Recital Hall, University of Connecticut.

 This original suite, composed and performed by UConn Jazz faculty, responds musically to the Universal Declaration of Human Rights.
 Each movement addresses a specific human rights concern through composition, narration, and improvisation.

-Performers include Earl MacDonald (piano), Leala Cyr (voice), and members of the UConn Jazz faculty.
+Performers included Earl MacDonald (piano), Leala Cyr (voice), and members of the UConn Jazz faculty.

 Presented in collaboration with the UConn Human Rights Institute.